Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 }

-09 Run container clusters create-auto command (Windows/macOS/Linux) using the information returned at the previous step as the configuration data for the command parameters, to create a new GKE Autopilot cluster, encrypted with the Customer-Managed Key (CMK) created at step no. 3:
+09 Run container clusters create-auto command (Windows/macOS/Linux) with the information returned at the previous step as the configuration data for the command parameters, to create a new, CMEK-encrypted GKE Autopilot cluster.
+Use the --boot-disk-kms-key paramater to specify your new Customer-Managed Encryption Key (CMEK), created at step no. 3:

 --region us-central1